positron-solutions/MuTate/README.md

 library, using Vulkan and local AI models in Rust.
 </p>

+### Build & Run

+This repository (optionally) provides non-Rust dependencies via a Nix shell with direnv integration available.
+The default binary selected by `cargo run` is the Vulkan frontend, found in the mutate-visualizer crate.

 ## Status

 The music moving a triangle phase is complete.
 Work to create a real architecture is underway: